Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Rutgers University

-Rutgers requires all drone operations on university property to be approved by the Office of Environmental Health & Safety.
-Athletic stadium has a TFR during football games.
+Rutgers requires drone operators to obtain approval from the Office of Environmental Health & Safety before flying on campus.
+High Point Stadium has a TFR during football games.

 Princeton University